istreamdata/orientgo/README.md

 The primary focus is of ogonori is to build a Go (golang) client supporting OrientDB version 2 Network Binary Protocol for both Document and Graph databases.

+*Documentation*: Eventually I will write a detailed wiki on using ogonori with OrientDB, but that will have to wait until the API is stable.
+For now the code in the client.go file, plus the godoc for the code is the documentation you'll need to access to see how to use it.

 #### [Update: 29-May-2015]